 She remembers a wild boy from her first year of teaching Sunday school.
 After a great morning, she wanted to tell his father what had happened.
 But the dad interrupted by saying, “What did he do now?”

-“Imagine being that father,” Anderson says.
+“Imagine being that father,” one children’s pastor says.
 “He must have encountered negative reports about his wildly wonderful child often.
 I was able to share how God worked in his child’s life that day.
 I still have that child in ministry, and because of God’s grace and love, he’s come very far.”

 Harney remembers spending a day with a wild boy who never fit in with the other kids.
 After riding Harney’s horse, the boy was excited and enthusiastic.
 “He hasn’t been a discipline problem since,” says Harney.
 “He is, however, my friend.”

 Children’s ministers should focus not on attendance numbers but on making each student’s day, Harney says.
 This eliminates showdowns as “students will want to be around us because it’s evident we want to be around them.”

 Harney continues: “Jesus left the many to go find the one.
 The 99 were already in the ‘classroom,’ but Jesus took a chance to go after the one who had run away.
 If the wild kid was worth his time, then surely he or she is worth ours, too.” cm

 Stephanie Martin is a freelance writer and editor in Colorado.

 Looking for more teaching tips?
 Check out these ideas!